shillingp/atom-lorem/README.md

 ![Basic Example](https://github.com/shillingp/atom-lorem/blob/master/resources/images/lorem-basic.gif?raw=true)

 **_p[count]:** Inserts a certain number of random Lorem Ipsum paragraphs into the current document.
 The `count` option indicates how many paragraphs to insert.
 For example, `lorem_p3` will insert three paragraphs into the document.
-If the `count` option is not provided, one paragraph will be inserted.
+If the `count` option is not provided, the default number of paragraphs will be inserted.
 If the type of Lorem Ipsum text is not specified, the extension will generate paragraphs by default.

 ![Paragraph Example](https://github.com/shillingp/atom-lorem/blob/master/resources/images/lorem-p.gif?raw=true)

 **_s[count]:** Inserts a certain number of random Lorem Ipsum sentences into the current document.
 The `count` option indicates how many sentences to insert.
 For example, `lorem_s3` will insert three sentences into the document.
-If the `count` option is not provided, one sentence will be inserted.
+If the `count` option is not provided, the default number of sentences will be inserted.

 ![Sentence Example](https://github.com/shillingp/atom-lorem/blob/master/resources/images/lorem-s.gif?raw=true)

 **_w[count]:** Inserts a certain number of random Lorem Ipsum words into the current document.
 The `count` option indicates how many words to insert.
 For example, `lorem_w40` will insert 40 random words into the document.
-If the `count` option is not provided, one word will be inserted.
+If the `count` option is not provided, the default number of words will be inserted.

 ![Word Example](https://github.com/shillingp/atom-lorem/blob/master/resources/images/lorem-w.gif?raw=true)